30 June 1940: Nazi occupation of the Channel Islands begins

 Life changed rapidly for the islanders living under occupation.
 The currency was changed to the Reichsmark, everyone had to drive on the right-hand side of the road, and entertainments such as the radio were banned.
 Cinemas only showed German propaganda films and the clocks were changed to continental time.
 Anyone breaking the rules faced imprisonment or deportation to Nazi prisons, labour camps and concentration camps.

 Prisoners of War and inmates from the Neuengamme concentration camp were brought over from Europe as slave labourers to build fortifications and tunnels.
 In Alderney, the Nazis established four camps to hold the prisoners.
 By 1943 the total number of forced labourers on the island was over 4,000.
-Conditions were harsh and many of the prisoners were killed, although the exact number has never been fully uncovered.
+Conditions were harsh and many of the prisoners were murdered.
+In a report commissioned by Lord Pickles, our Honorary President and UK Special Envoy on Post Holocaust Issues, a panel of 13 international experts found evidence that the number of deaths in Alderney is likely to range between 641 and 1,027.

 Food had been rationed for several years, but towards the end of the war it became impossible to import food from France, and severe shortages affected the islanders.
 During the autumn of 1944, fuel and food supplies were running out and medical supplies were almost non-existent.
 Finally, at the end of December 1944 a Red Cross relief ship, the SS Vega, was allowed to dock on the Channel Islands with food parcels and medical supplies.
 This provided a lifeline to the starving islanders.